Disneyland Paris: Our Full Review and Best Tips!

 Disneyland Paris Tickets

 We booked a hotel package, so our park tickets were included in our hotel stay.
-We stayed at the Sequoia Lodge for 4 nights, which means we had park tickets for 5 days.
+We stayed at the Sequoia Lodge for 4 nights, which meant we had park tickets for 5 days.
 We were allowed to go to both Disneyland Paris and Walt Disney Studios during those 5 days.
 We didn’t think we would go to the parks on all 5 days, but we definitely did!

 If you’re not staying on Disney property, you’ll need to book your Disney park tickets separately.
 If you buy an undated ticket, make sure to reserve your date(s) before heading to the park.